National minimum wage bill will be signed into law by president Ramaphosa

 Articles

 The National Minimum Wage Bill, 2017 (“the Bill”) has been signed into law by President Cyril Ramaphosa and the National Minimum Wage Act (“the Act”) will come into force on a date to be determined by the President by proclamation.
-Contrary to belief in certain quarters, the national minimum wage (“NMW”) will not be effective and
+Contrary to belief in certain quarters, the national minimum wage (“NMW”) will not be effective and enforced from 1 January 2019.

 The Act will set a minimum wage of R20 per hour for the majority of workers in South Africa, which will raise the earnings of an estimated six million workers, which constitutes more than half of the country’s labour force.
 Certain employees, including domestic workers and farm workers, are subject to a lesser minimum wage.
 The NMW will be subject to annual review and adjustment by the National Minimum Wage Commission.
 Provision is made for exemptions from paying the NMW on application by employers and employers’ organisations.
 The Basic Conditions of Employment Act, 1997 (“BCEA”) and the Labour Relations Act, 1995 (“LRA”) will be amended to align with the NMW Act.